servicemeshistio/icp/README.md

 ### Install cloudctl and helm client

-The cloudctl tool is superset of cloud foundry tool to run command line tools to authenticate with IBM Cloud Private so that helm install can be done using mTLS.
+The `cloudctl` tool is superset of cloud foundry tool to run command line tools to authenticate with IBM Cloud Private so that helm install can be done using `mTLS`.
 Their are many other capabilities of `cloudctl`.

 ```
 MASTERNODE=192.168.142.101